opendocsg/slw-judgments-backfill/2014_SGCA_58/report.md

 impaired his mental responsibility at the time he committed the offences.

-5       Following a 10-day hearing, the trial judge (“the Judge”) delivered his judgment on 30 November 2012, reported as _Public Prosecutor v Wang Zhijian_ [2012] SGHC 238 (“the Judgment”).
+5       Following a 10-day hearing, the trial judge (“the Judge”) delivered his judgment on 30 November 2012, reported as _Public Prosecutor v Wang Zhijian_ <span class="citation">[2012] SGHC 238</span> (“the Judgment”).
 He

 found the Accused guilty of murder under s 300( _a_ ) of the Penal Code in relation to the 4th Charge and